 - Regularly monitor your credit reports.
 Look for any suspicious activity or new accounts being opened.

 - Be careful about the links you click on.
-Avoid clicking on links in emails or text messages from unknown sources, and only visit websites that you trust.
+Avoid clicking on links in emails or text messages from unknown sources, and only visit websites you trust.

 - Stay up to date.
 Software updates can be a pain and they never happen at a convenient time, but they’re there for a reason.
 Keep your computer and mobile devices up-to-date with the latest security software, including antivirus and firewall protection.